Taoism > The Basics

 The usage of the wheel depends on the empty space (emptiness) of the axle.

-Emptiness as personal experience
+Emptiness as personal practice

 Further resources:

-- We published a paper on emptiness in our paperstore here.
+We published a paper on emptiness in our paperstore here.

 yin-yang icon